pateljoyash/java-berlin-clock/README.md

 # The Berlin Clock

-The Mengenlehreuhr (German for "Set Theory Clock") or Berlin-Uhr ("Berlin Clock") is the first public clock in the world that tells the time by means of illuminated, coloured fields, for which it entered the Guinness Book of Records upon its installation on 17 June 1975.
-Commissioned by the Senate of Berlin and designed by Dieter Binninger, the original full-sized Mengenlehreuhr was originally located at the Kurfürstendamm on the corner with Uhlandstraße.
-After the Senate decommissioned it in 1995, the clock was relocated to a site in Budapester Straße in front of Europa-Center, where it stands today.

 The Berlin Uhr (clock) is a rather strange way to show the time.
 On the top of the clock there is a yellow lamp that blinks on/off every two seconds.
 The time is calculated by adding rectangular lamps.